 Kip in a Ship

-- Groups sleeping on board as part of the Kip in a Ship programme will receive a full safety brief prior to entering the accommodation mess deck.
+- Groups sleeping on board as part of the Kip in a Ship programme will receive a full safety brief on entering the accommodation mess deck.

 - Access to the mess decks is through a hatch way and down a steep ladder.